 Bruins vs. Panthers: Betting Trends, Odds, Advanced Stats - NHL Playoffs First Round Game 1

-The Boston Bruins are on their home ice at TD Garden to play the Florida Panthers in the first game of the NHL Playoffs First Round on Monday, April 17, starting at 7:30 PM ET on .
+The Boston Bruins take their home ice at TD Garden Monday to square off with the Florida Panthers in Game 1 of the NHL Playoffs First Round, starting at 7:30 PM ET on .
 The Panthers are the underdog (+190) in this game against the Bruins (-225).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!